 The air-conditioned ceilings are based on the radiation effect principle: cooling/heating coils are hidden behind the climate control panel that performs as heat exchangers.
 This way, these particular panels end up looking like any other suspended ceiling panel.

 Aluminium panels to improve the aesthetics, lighting and noise control of a space

 Among the other features that make aluminium panels suitable for false ceilings, one of the most important is, of course, aesthetics: the different heights can be hidden with the aluminium panels, and the building infrastructures, including piping, wiring and ducts, lighting systems and sprinklers, can be integrated, thus hiding them from view.
 Acoustical properties make perforated aluminium panels suitable for spaces where noise control is essential, with or without a rear absorbent core.
 The aluminium surface finishing reflects light, both natural and artificial, and can be used to improve lighting efficiency, thereby increasing the comfort of interior spaces.

 Aluminium composite panels for furniture

 Many furniture items are made of aluminium panels that, thanks to its requirements, are suitable to be coupled with different materials, such as MDF, HPL, or feature honeycomb backing, to get high-efficiency performance.
-The composite panels thus obtained can be used for vertical elements, such as doors or sides.
+The aluminium composite panels thus obtained can be used for vertical elements, such as doors or sides.
 Composite anodised aluminium is also perfect for the side panels of drawers, that house the sliding guides.
 The many finishes and colors available for anodised aluminium allow designers to design with great creativity, for different interior design styles.

 Aluminium panels: recyclable, non-toxic, and resistant